 Unless the Investigator obtains a Party's voluntary, written consent, the Investigator will not access, consider, disclose or otherwise use a Party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting or assisting in such capacity, and which are made or maintained in the connection with the provision of treatment to the Party.
 In addition, JTS will not require, allow, rely upon, or otherwise use questions or evidence that constitute, or seek disclosure of, information protected under a legally recognizable privilege, unless the person holding such privilege has waived the privilege.

-At the conclusion of the investigation, the Investigator will prepare a case file, which will include all collected evidence that is directly related to the allegations raised in the formal complaint, including the evidence upon which JTS does not intend to rely in reaching a determination of responsibility and any inculpatory or exculpatory evidence, whether obtained from a Party or other source as part of the investigation.
-The Investigator will also prepare an investigative report that fairly summarizes the investigation and all relevant evidence.
-Prior to completion of the investigative report, the Investigator will send to each Party and Party's advisor, if any, the case file, subject to review in an electronic format or hard copy.
-The Parties will have 10 business days to submit a written response.
-The Investigator will consider the written responses before completing the investigative report.
+At the conclusion of all fact-gathering, the Investigator will provide each Party and their advisor, if any, the opportunity to review all relevant and not otherwise impermissible evidence gathered.